 Enrollment in Medicare Supplement insurance varies a lot by state and even by county.
 Very often, it depends upon available plans, medical providers, and average incomes of local beneficiaries.
 In a famously large state like Texas, you will certainly see differences in urban areas, smaller cities, and rural areas.

-This a brief overview of Medicare Supplement Plans in Texas and Medicare in general:
+This a brief overview of enrollment in the best Medicare Supplement Plans in Texas and Medicare in general:

 - Texans with Original Medicare: About 2.4 million